walterhiggins/WMPJS/book-outline.md

 ### Objects
 I've mentioned objects a couple of times in this book.
 It's time to take  a closer look.

-An object in Javascript is something which can hold both data and functions.
+An object in JavaScript is something which can hold both data and functions.
 We've already been using objects throughout this book.
 We've used the *console* object to *log()* messages to the Minecraft server log and console window.
 We've use the *exports* object to provide new properties and functions for others to use.
 We've used array objects to *sort()* arrays.
 Last but not least we've used some of Minecraft's built-in objects such as Player and Event to respond to events that happen in the game.

 Objects are very useful in programming.
 Java - the language Minecraft is written in - is an *Object Oriented* language which means that in Java *everything* is an object - Players, Worlds, Blocks, Tools, Recipes and so on.
 Objects let you group together related *properties* and *functions*.
 For Example a Player: